crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 # Using Ledger device with desktop wallet

 ### Crypto.org Chain Desktop Wallet (Beta)
-Crypto.org Chain Desktop Wallet (Beta) supports operations ranging from sending multiple assets, staking, governance & NFT. latest version can be found on the [release page](https://github.com/crypto-com/chain-desktop-wallet/releases).
+Crypto.org Chain Desktop Wallet (Beta) supports operations ranging from sending multiple assets, staking, governance & NFT.
+The latest version can be found on the [release page](https://github.com/crypto-com/chain-desktop-wallet/releases).

 The following are the step-by-step instructions for the use of Ledger devices with Crypto.org Chain desktop wallet.
 Before starting the process, you will need: